for Fair Housing

 These findings generally echo those derived from the earlier MTO interim study, which followed families up 4-7 years after random assignment.
 One important difference is that the interim data, unlike the long-term data showed large declines in violent-crime arrest for both male and female youth (as reported in a 2005 article in the Quarterly Journal of Economics).
 The interim data also found pronounced gender differences in how MTO moves affected youth, with female youth generally benefiting while such moves generally had adverse effects on other risky behaviors for male youth aside from serious violence (as reported in a 2007 article in Econometrica).
 These gender differences in MTO effects on youth outcomes were more muted in the 10-15 year data.

 MTO was authorized by Congress in 1992 and made use of rental assistance vouchers, in combination with intensive housing search and counseling services, to assist low-income families to move from some of America's most distressed urban neighborhoods to lower-poverty communities.
 MTO families were recruited from high-poverty public housing projects in five participating cities (Baltimore, Boston, Chicago, Los Angeles, and New York) between 1994 and 1998.
-Because of the random assignment design, the MTO study generates comparable groups of adults and children living in different types of neighborhoods, so that a comparison of outcomes across research groups can uncover the potential effects of neighborhood characteristics across a range of family and children's outcomes.
+Because of the random assignment design, the MTO study generates comparable groups of adults and children living in different types of neighborhoods, so that a comparison of outcomes across research groups can uncover the potential effects of living in different types of neighborhoods.